dmind-gmbh/extension-cookieman/Documentation/Configuration/Reference/Index.rst

    my-theme

 :aspect:`Description`
    Name of the theme.
-It is used to extend the :ref:`resourcesBasePath` to create a full path to to the default themes.
+It is used to extend the :ref:`resourcesBasePath` to create the full path to templates and assets.

-   The shipped default themes are:
+   The shipped default themes are (each showcase the functionality a bit differently):

-   * `bootstrap3-banner`
-   * `bootstrap3-modal`
-   * `bootstrap4-modal`
+   * `bootstrap3-banner`: needs Bootstrap 3; uses a text link "settings" instead of a button; shows "Accept all cookies" only after opening the settings; uses custom accordion CSS to show opened/closed state (+/x) and enhanced checkboxes
+   * `bootstrap3-modal`: needs Bootstrap 3, uses custom CSS on the "settings" button and the accordion to show opened/closed state (⯈/⯆), shows the checkboxes inside left of the accordion header
+   * `bootstrap4-modal`: needs Bootstrap 4, uses custom CSS on the "settings" button and the accordion to show opened/closed state (+/x), shows the checkboxes inside right of the accordion header

+   You can check out the :ref:`demo` or see the :ref:`screenshots` to get an idea.

-   Of course you can use your own custom theme.
+   Of course you can use your own custom theme (see :ref:`customization`).

 .. _links.dataProtectionDeclarationPid: